CreateModFan154/why-I-dont-care-about-your-opinion-and-you-are-all-wrong-about-the-designed-decor-debacle/README.md

 - Negotiated community disputes with offers to reconcile.
 - Used common naming conventions without clear intent to confuse.
 - Leveraged modern tools (like AI) to assist creativity, which is neither inherently bad nor dishonest.
-- Managed its repository within its rights and responsibilities.
+- Managed its repository within its rights and responsibilities where applicable.

 If anything, this situation reflects the messy, human side of mod development — miscommunication, growing pains, and passionate debates — not criminal theft or unethical behavior.